outr/youi/README.md

 * [X] WebSocket support through abstraction
 * [X] Proxying support and optional ProxyingSupport trait to be mixed into Server
 * [X] Session support
-* [X] Communication implementation supporting client and server with JVM and JS support (see Hyperscala)
+* [X] Communication implementation supporting client and server with JVM and JS support